heruoxin/Ice-Box-Docs/FAQ.md

 ---

+- Q: How to uninstall/upgrade Ice Box System plugin?
+- A: Please use file manager with root to delete /system/priv-app/com.catchingnow.iceboxsystemplugin.apk then reboot your phone.

+---

 - Q: I've purchased but it said "purchase fialed" after factory reset?
 - A: Please connect to network and wait for the auto update of Google Play service.